Criminal Justice Division Programs

 The Statewide Texas Amber Alert Network was created through an Executive Order signed by Governor Perry to ensure that every available resource is used to return abducted children safely to their loved ones.
 Executive Order RP16 states that “the network is a cooperative effort of the Office of the Governor, the Texas Department of Public Safety, the Department of Transportation, the Texas Association of Broadcasters, various business and private sector concerns, law enforcement agencies, state and local entities, and the public in the state of Texas.”
 The DPS coordinates the network and is authorized to activate and deactivate the network for alerts that meet specified criteria.

 In accordance with Sec.
-121.002 of the Texas Government Code, Specialty Court programs shall provide written notice of the program, any resolution or other official declaration under wihich the program was established, and a copy of the applicable community justice plan that incorporates duties related to probation/supervision that will be required under the program.
+121.002 of the Texas Government Code, Specialty Court programs shall provide written notice of the program, any resolution or other official declaration under which the program was established, and a copy of the applicable community justice plan that incorporates duties related to probation/supervision that will be required under the program.
 Upon receipt of required documentation CJD will provide written verification of compliance to the Specialty Court program.

 Programs may use the Specialty Court Registration Form as written notice to CJD of a program or provide updated information related to a program already registered with CJD.

 This program provides funds for the administration and operation of local Texas Crime Stoppers programs.
 Texas Crime Stoppers programs accept anonymous tips and provide rewards when these tips lead to indictments and/or convictions.
 Texas Crime Stoppers funds a 24-hour toll-free hotline for gathering information on unsolved crimes and trains local programs.
 Texas Crime Stoppers also provides grant funds directly to certified local programs.
 The program provides a partnership between the public, law enforcement agencies and the media in order to speed identification and apprehension of criminals.